← Back to Blog

 Every birth injury case is unique, and the settlement amount depends on a variety of factors.
 These include:

-Understanding these factors is essential to estimating the potential value of your case.
-Let’s take a closer look at the types of damages you may recover.
+Understanding these factors matters — but no particular settlement value can be predicted from them.
+Let’s take a closer look at the types of damages that may be considered.

 Economic Damages: Medical Bills, Lost Income, Future Care Needs